The most effective conduit for a corporation to get its message across is probably

 Which of the following is not a key factor in Americans' distrust of corporations?

-b. corporate misdeeds
+B. corporate misdeeds

 Which of the following is not a reason why corporations seek better reputations?

-b.
-Companies with good policies/reputations have less employee turnover
+A. Companies with good policies/reputations have less employee turnover

-d.
-A good reputation curries favor with longtime stockholders
+B. A good reputation curries favor with longtime stockholders

 Which factor is not inherent to an effective boycott?

-a. good organization
+A. good organization

-c. damage to the bottom line of the offending organization
+B. damage to the bottom line of the offending organization

-d. inclusion of high profile boycotters
+C. inclusion of high profile boycotters

 Employees are considered the organization's